 Talk to members of the Class of 2021 at the Jacobs School of Medicine and Biomedical Sciences and they could provide you with a multitude of extracurricular activities that have added to their medical school experience.

-Twenty faculty members with a variety of clinical and research experience — representing nine medical school departments — have joined the Jacobs School of Medicine and Biomedical Sciences during the past several months.
+Forty-three faculty members with a variety of clinical and research experience — representing 12 medical school departments — have joined the Jacobs School of Medicine and Biomedical Sciences over the past several months.

 Import medical school events to your Exchange, Gmail, iPhone or iPod calendar.
 Customize your calendar by selecting different event categories and receive automatic reminders of the school events that matter most to you.